Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Juli 2025 15.32.53 UTC
+- WIB: Minggu, 6 Juli 2025 16.27.06 UTC
-- WITA: Minggu, 6 Juli 2025 16.32.53 UTC
+- WITA: Minggu, 6 Juli 2025 17.27.06 UTC
-- WIT: Minggu, 6 Juli 2025 17.32.53 UTC
+- WIT: Minggu, 6 Juli 2025 18.27.06 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: success
+Kategori: motivational